Bed Sores on Dogs: Preventing and Treating Pressure Sores

 Make nail trimming a positive experience by using lots of treats and praise.
 If your dog is unsure, start by only doing one paw or even one nail at a time, then take a break and play.
 Over time she will get used to the routine.

-If you are concerned about hitting your dog’s quick and hurting her while trimming nails, just take a small amount off the tip once a week.
-This reduces the risk of making her bleed, but also will wear her nails back over time.
-Nail grinders can also be great for a less stressful nail trim and leaving smooth edges, but it will take some time to get your dog used to the noise and vibration before you can do any serious trimming.
+If you are concerned about hitting your dog’s quick and hurting her while trimming nails, take a small amount off the tip once a week.
+This reduces the risk of making her bleed, and will wear her nails back over time.

 Baths